alvarenga-io/alvarenga-io/README.md

 # 👩🏻‍💻 Isabella Alvarenga

-**`Web Developer`**
+**`Computer Science Student`**

 Welcome to my profile!
 I'm passionate about technology and learning.
-Currently, I'm studying Computer Science and working on personal and academic projects involving speacilly web development.
+Currently, I'm studying Computer Science and working on personal and academic projects, particularly in web development.